sensu/sensu-docs/content/sensu-go/5.3/reference/events.md

 executed     |      |
 -------------|------
-description  | The time at which the check request was executed in seconds since the Unix epoch required     | false type         | Integer example      | {{< highlight shell >}}"executed": 1522100915{{< /highlight >}}
+description  |Time that the check request was executed in seconds since the Unix epoch required     | false type         | Integer example      | {{< highlight shell >}}"executed": 1522100915{{< /highlight >}}